FENECON Home 10 assembly and operating instructions

 7 |

-Power supply e.g. NYM-I 3x1.5 mm2 (not included in scope of delivery) |
+Power supply 3 x 1.5 mm2 (not included in scope of delivery) |

 3.4.
-Technical data - FENECON Home 10 - Parallel box (optional)
+Technical data — FENECON Home 10 parallel box (optional)

-Naming | Value/Size |
+Naming | Value/dimension |

 ---|---|

-Operating voltage DC |
+DC operating voltage |

-117.6 V - 500 V |
+117.6 V to 500 V |

 Max.
 Current (battery) |